ryx/datalayer.js/README.md

 ```

 ### Using the Javascript API
 This way is primarily designed for modern single-page applications that render their data just once and then change dynamically without reloading the entire page.
 It might as well be used to dynamically pass data in other scenarios, though.
 It involves a common script API that you include and use as you would do with any other library.
-To be honest, this approach has much less of this "wow feeling" because it's just the common way of coding ;-)

 ```javascript
 datalayer.broadcast('pageload', {"page":{"type":"homepage","name":"My homepage"}});